Eco-friendly hotels with a pool in Miami: top picks by verified sustainability credentials

 Which Miami hotels on this list hold a formal third-party sustainability certification?

-1 Hotel South Beach holds LEED Gold certification from the US Green Building Council.
+1 Hotel South Beach holds LEED Silver certification from the US Green Building Council.
 Four Seasons Hotel at The Surf Club holds LEED certification for its development.
 These are the two Tier 1 properties on the list.
 The remaining three hotels qualify under Tier 2, meaning they have published sustainability reports with specific numeric metrics but have not yet obtained a formal third-party certification.

 Do all of these eco hotels have outdoor pools?